QBI-Software/NEURON-tutorial/lessons/synaptic.md

 # A synaptic model

 In this lesson, we will be stimulating our neuron with a synaptic input instead of current injection.
 There are two types of synaptic input available in NEURON:
-1. **AlphaSynapse [1]** : represents a single conductance transient of a particular peak amplitude that starts at a fixed time.
+1. **AlphaSynapse** : represents a single conductance transient of a particular peak amplitude that starts at a fixed time.
 It is not meant to connect neurons but to simulate the impact of a synaptic type of stimulus.
-1. **ExpSyn[2] and Exp2Syn [3]** : represent event-driven conductance-changing weighted mechanisms (with single or double decay rate constants, respectively).
+1. **ExpSyn and Exp2Syn** : represent event-driven conductance-changing weighted mechanisms (with single or double decay rate constants, respectively).
 They will not activate unless triggered by a Network Connection object (NetCon) where the amplitude is controlled by the NetCon weight but the time course and reversal potential is controlled by the ExpSyn or Exp2Syn.

-In NEURON, these are managed as **Point Process** stimuli.
+In NEURON, these are managed as **Point Process** stimuli but unlike IClamp stimulus which is a square wave, synaptic input is modeled with an alpha function which reaches max conductance after an exponential rise.

+![alpha-function]

+(*Phase Response Curves in Neuroscience - Scientific Figure on ResearchGate.
+Available from: https://www.researchgate.net/278702575_fig10_Figure-2-2-Alpha-function-current-stimuli-plotted-with-different-time-constants-and-the [accessed 20 Jul, 2017]*)

 ## Part A: Using CellBuilder

-1. Firstly, we will add an **AlphaSynapse** to our *Ball and Stick cell* created in the previous lesson.
+1. Firstly, we will add an **AlphaSynapse** to our *Ball and Stick cell* created in the first lesson.
 1. Launch a fresh version of NEURON via `nrngui`
 1. Load up the "Ball and Stick cell" from the file *bs_cell.ses*
 1. In the **CellBuilder** window, click on the **Continuous Create** button